Frequently Asked Questions

 GEOG 1436 is a part of the Interdisciplinary Studies degree plan for education majors.

-I'm in a visual or performing arts program, but I want to be in a cohort.
+I'm in a visual or performing arts program, but I want to be in a learning.
 Will that work?

 Because of the time commitment and required classes for these programs, the Bearkat Learning Community is the best option for you.
 However, you should talk to an advisor in the program to make sure that the cohort schedule won't conflict with any of the classes you need for your major.

-What if I get in the cohort and change my major next semester?
-Can I get out of the cohort next semester?
+What if I get in a learning community and change my major next semester?
+Can I get out of the learning community next semester?

 If you aren't sure about your major or think you might switch, it's better for you to be in one of the General Interest learning communities.
 This way, even if you do change your major, the cohort schedule will still have classes that you need to take.